Spirals-Team/test4repair-experiments/results/math/50/jGenProg/readme.md

 Nb of EvoSuite Tests: 36

-Nb of Failing EvoSuite Tests: 36
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 38.58
+Average Nb of EvoSuite Tests: 36.83

-Average Nb of Failing EvoSuite Tests: 1.21
+Average Nb of Failing EvoSuite Tests: 0.6

+Average Nb of Test-adequate patches: 11.2

 ---